Home » AtCorfu Travel Blog » Best Corfu Beaches » 7 Wonderful Secluded Beaches Near Paleokastritsa

 The largest beach in the area, yet another paradise with pebbles and a little sand.

-The stars gave its Italian name, Stelari from the word Stela which means Star in Italian.
+The stars gave their Italian name, Stelari, from the word Stel, which means Star in Italian.

-It has all the features of previous beaches and more, it is idyllic, beautiful, and moreover gives a sense of grandeur due to the background scenery with the towering cliffs.
+It has all the features of previous beaches and more; it is idyllic, beautiful, and gives a sense of grandeur due to the background scenery with the towering cliffs.

 Unfortunately, it is accessible only from the sea.

-Above, there is a picture of Stelari at night from the camera of Bill Metallinos.
+Above is a picture of Stelari at night, taken by Bill Metallinos.

 More on Stelari beach